girliemac/girliemac.github.io/_posts/2016-08-16-developer-experience-matters.md

 Inclusivity typically means not to exclude any groups of gender (expression), race, ethnicity, disability, sexual orientation, etc. I am not going to talk too much about the importance of diversity in a workplace in this article, however, I strongly believe when you work at a diverse team, you can definitely reach out more developers, especially because people in general tend to trust somebody who they feel related to.
 In fact, many of my "fans" are minorities- women, immigrants, speaking English as a second language, etc. (It is very flattering when people tell/tweet/email me they are fan of my works!)

 Especially when somebody in your team speak/write something other than English, it would be a huge advantage.
-I do speak and write Japanese fluently, and in numerous occations, I have helped sales and other teams when the companies have Japanese clients.
+I do speak and write Japanese fluently, and in numerous occasions, I have helped sales and other teams when the companies have Japanese clients.
 I have written blog posts, and spoken at conferences in Tokyo as well.
 My conference videos and slides on [Slideshare](https://slideshare.net) have reached out far larger audiences.
 I can clearly tell you that it's not easy for you to get into Asian markets without somebody who knows the languages and cultures well!

 Even if your team has no other multi-lingual people or simple has no time to translate, when your organization has successfully support international developers, the community helps you.